department-of-veterans-affairs/va.gov-team/teams/vsa/teams/devops/Triage-Process.md

 #### Tier 1 Process Details (VSA)<a name="Tier1Details"></a>

 1. The new GitHub issue is received and processed by the VSP Triage team as established in the [VSP - Triage Process](https://github.com/department-of-veterans-affairs/va.gov-team/blob/7000a834537bdad1172bf57f968b040ae6b45cb7/platform/working-with-vsp/policies-work-norms/reporting-an-incident-to-the-platform.md).
-2. If VSP has not already created an issue in GitHub, the VSA PM must create an issue in GitHub. **IMPORTANT: The VSA PM must ensure  that that the "vsa-triage" label has been added to the Githhub issue.** This label is important, particularly for reporting purposes.
-3. If the issue needs escalation, then it gets assigned to the VSA team as a [VSA Tier 2](#Tier2) issue.
+2. If the issue needs escalation, then it gets assigned to the VSA team as a [VSA Tier 2](#Tier2) issue.
-4. If the [VSA Tier 2](#Table1) resource cannot be reached and the issued is deemed &quot;critical&quot; per the criteria listed in [Table 3](#Table3) herein, the Tier 1 team will contact the appropriate VSA Tier 3 SME as identified in [Table 2](#Table2).
+3. If the [VSA Tier 2](#Table1) resource cannot be reached and the issued is deemed &quot;critical&quot; per the criteria listed in [Table 3](#Table3) herein, the Tier 1 team will contact the appropriate VSA Tier 3 SME as identified in [Table 2](#Table2).

 The VSP (BE Tools) team defines the tiers and the escalation process in the following document [VSP Support Tiers and Escalation](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsp/teams/triage/support-tiers.md).
 The details for the VSA [Tier 2](#Tier2) and [Tier 3](#Tier3) processes are found below.